Top entry-level smartwatches that won't break the bank

 - 5ATM water resistance (up to 50m depth)

 However, it’s not a smartwatch without issues.
-It adequately handles essential smartwatch functions like notifications and music control, but fitness tracking remains a mixed bag.
-Heart rate readings during exercise proved inconsistent, like the Watch 4, meaning it’s not really an option for those serious about tracking fitness.
+It adequately handles essential smartwatch functions, such as notifications and music control, but fitness tracking remains a mixed bag.
+Heart rate readings during exercise proved inconsistent, similar to the Watch 4, meaning it’s not a reliable option for those serious about tracking fitness.

 If you’re primarily after a stylish smartwatch for everyday wear, with basic activity tracking and excellent battery life, the Redmi Watch 5 is a decent option.
 However, don’t expect it to replicate the tracking performance of others on this list – or more expensive watches.